 The Musketeer and the Legionary of Batman's Club of Heroes; The Musketeer is probably the greatest swordsman to ever emerge from Europe, even years out of practice and with no real interest in fighting crime anymore.
 The Legionary, however, is another story, having fallen from grace dramatically and becoming a fat slob in his later years.
 However, when he is assaulted at the Club of Heroes reunion he manages to not only land a bone shattering backhanded blow on his assailant despite suffering from 17 stab wounds, he leaves a clue for the other heroes to both indicate the killer and ensure their safety.
 He may have gotten sloppy, but the Legionary once stood shoulder to shoulder with (and garnered respect from) freaking Batman; he is not going down without a fight.

 The modern Justice Society of America series is about these coming out of retirement in order to train the next generations of heroes.
-It helps that most of them have retarded aging, thanks to exposure to energies in a battle in the 40s or through other means.
+It helps that most of them have slowed aging, thanks to exposure to energies in a battle in the 40s or through other means.

 James "War Machine" Rhodes becomes this after Iron Man was thought to have been killed during OnslaughtCrisis Crossover.
 He started his own marine salvage business called "Rhodes Recovery".
 A mixture of his sister being killed by a powerful gang and his business going bankrupt due to his shady accountant force him out of retirement.